jmeggles/12_Employee_Tracker/README.md

   - Node.Js

   ## How_to_use
-  Clone repo from guthub and intall node modules, inquirer, chalk, console.table, and mysql inside project folder.
+  Clone repo from guthub and intall node modules, inquirer, console.table, mysql, and chalk (optional) inside project folder.
+OPen DBeaver, a database, and use along with code to allow app to function proeperly and save information to the database for storage.
 Use 'node server.js' in terminal to activate project.
 Follow prompts to view employee info.
-Also can be accessed with DBeaver.

   ## Benefit
   Anyone can benefit from this project from business owners to stay at home moms and dads.
-It can be used to organize any information for quick searches such as employees and thier department info plu slary info to collectibles using serial numbers and date of purchase.
+It can be used to organize any information for quick searches such as employees and thier department info including salary, to collectibles using serial numbers and date of purchase.
 The information can easily be adjusted to suit any project.

   ## License
   ![APM](https://img.shields.io/apm/l/npm?color=pink&style=plastic)